Brill-Noether theory for curves of a fixed gonality: Lifting divisors on a -gonal chain of cycles

 \begin{proposition} Let $t$ be a scrollar tableau with no vertical steps, let $D \in \mathbf{T}(t)$ be a sufficiently general divisor class, and $\Psi$ the corresponding map.
 Then there exists a curve $C$ of genus $g$ and gonality $k$ over a valued field $K$ and a divisor $\cD \in W^r_d (C)$, specializing to $D$ on $\Gamma$. \end{proposition}

 \begin{proof} By Proposition~\ref{Prop:SpecialSpan}, the map $\Psi$ satisfies Assumption~\ref{assumption}, and thus by Theorem~\ref{liftingtheorem} there exists a smooth curve $C$ of genus $g$ over a valued field $K$ and a map $F: C \to \mathbb{S}(a,b)$ such that the tropicalization of $F$ is $\Psi$.
-The map $F$ is given coordinatewise by
+In the case where $b>0$ map $F$ is given coordinatewise by